Masks and COVID-19: When, how and why you'd wear them

 - Surgical or medical masks: These are looser fitting, more flexible disposable masks that are considered effective barriers against large droplets released by talking, coughing or sneezing — the main way COVID-19 is likely transmitted.

-- Reusable cloth masks: You may have seen many volunteers sewing these for distribution, and some hospitals in the United States were even asking for them as a last resort due to shortages of other kinds of masks.
-However, their effectiveness hasn't been studied much and would depend on the type of fabric, said Dr. Michael Gardam, an infectious disease specialist and chief of staff for Humber River Hospital in Toronto.
-"They do tend to be quite porous," he added.
+- Non-medical cloth masks: You may have seen volunteers sewing these reusable, washable masks for distribution, and some hospitals in the United States were even asking for them as a last resort because of shortages of other kinds of masks.
 At least one Toronto hospital has requested such masks for people who don't work in health care, such as hospital visitors or recently discharged patients.
+However, Gardam notes they're quite porous and their effectiveness hasn't been studied much.

 Which mask is recommended for health-care workers?